-Susan Arnot Heaney, Director, Marketing & Company Engagement
+By Susan Arnot Heaney, Rainforest Alliance Director of Marketing & Company Engagement

 Whatever holidays you celebrate, wherever in the world you gather, there are some traditions that transcend borders, including sending greeting cards and giving gifts.
 In the US alone, holiday retail sales this year are expected to reach more than US$680 billion.
 At the Rainforest Alliance one of our mission goals is to help transform consumer behavior, which also aligns with the UN Sustainable Development Goal number 12 – responsible consumption.
 With each purchase decision we make, in our personal and professional lives, we have the opportunity to help or hurt people and the planet.